grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 ### Platform

-The Platform of a Clearing Union is maintained by Platform Service Providers and includes the following categories of services:
+The Platform of a Economic Commons is maintained by Platform Service Providers and includes the following categories of services:

 1. Technical Services:
     1. Secure shared Member account and Instrument registries (herin called “Ledgers”) have the following properties:
         1. All Member accounts, data and Instruments are recorded on a Ledger in unique time order in a Ledger.
         1. A Member account on a Ledger can hold multiple Instruments and tracks all usage of these Instruments security and immutably.
         1. Decentralization: No single Member should have the ability to shut a Ledger down.
-	1. Instruments are binding on Members under a Clearing Union Implementation when registered in a Ledger.
+	1. Instruments are binding on Members under a Economic Commons Implementation when registered in a Ledger.
         1. Ledgers are defined by the following **Chain Specification (CHAIN_SPEC):**
              1. **Architecture: **e.g. EVM Ethereum Virtual Machine
              2. **Fork/Version:  **e.g. Byzantium